 - Remind employees about daily sanitation protocols; each work space that has been used during the day should be sanitized.

-- If an NMU employee calls in with COVID-19 symptoms, contact the NMU Designated Reporter through the Safety Department, x2151, and follow the reporting protocol (using the COVID-19 Reporting Intake Form).
+- If an NMU employee calls in with COVID-19 symptoms, contact the NMU Designated Reporter through NMU Dispatch x2151, and follow the reporting protocol (using the COVID-19 Reporting Intake Form).
 If other employees have not yet reported for work, you may delay opening the office until the area is sanitized.

-- Supervisors will inform employees when another employee in their immediate work area has tested positive.
+- NMU is required to tell employees when another employee in their immediate work area has tested positive.
+Initially, Supervisors were going to have to make the notification calls.
+However, the NMU Health Center will now be the area designated to make these notification calls.
 NMU will not identify the name of the COVID-19 positive person.
-Work with Human Resources on contact protocols.
+Work with Human Resources if you have other questions about notifications.

 - Face masks for employees (NMU has a goal of obtaining 2 masks for each employee.
 Employees are allowed to provide their own as well.)